shotstack-samples/images-to-video-nodejs/README.md

 # Turn Images To Videos Using Nodejs And Shotstack API

 This program turns images to slideshow videos with music using Node js, [Shotstack Node SDK](https://www.npmjs.com/package/shotstack-sdk), and Shotstack API.
-See [this tutorial](https://shotstack.io/learn/turn-images-into-slideshow-video-nodejs/?utm_source=github&utm_campaign=demo_repos) to learn how it works.
+See [this tutorial](https://shotstack.io/learn/turn-images-into-slideshow-video-nodejs/?utm_source=github&utm_campaign=sample_demos) to learn how it works.

 ### What is Shotstack API?

 Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently in the cloud using your favourite programming language.
-Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=demo_repos) to get your API key.
+Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=sample_demos) to get your API key.

 ### Why use Shotstack API?

 Rendering videos is a resource consuming process.
 It may take several minutes to render one video depending on the complexity of the video.
 Shotstack enables to concurrently render multiple videos in the powerful cloud infrastructure.
 This reduces rendering time and fastens the process.
-Visit our [Docs](https://shotstack.io/docs/guide/getting-started/core-concepts/?utm_source=github&utm_campaign=demo_repos) to learn more.
+Visit our [Docs](https://shotstack.io/docs/guide/getting-started/core-concepts/?utm_source=github&utm_campaign=sample_demos) to learn more.

-Checkout other video editing Node demo examples in this [Github repo](https://github.com/shotstack/node-demos).
+Checkout other video editing demo examples using Node in this [Github repo](https://github.com/shotstack/node-demos).

 ### Installation